abhishektripathi24/platform-setup/confluentinc-kafka-connect/README.md

     ./bin/connect-distributed  etc/kafka/connect-distributed.properties
     ```

- 6. If you linux distro supports systemd, you can supervise kafka connect process under it.
+ 6. If your linux distro supports systemd, you can supervise kafka connect process under it.
 The corresponding systemd service file is present in this repo at [this](systemd) location.

 ## Debezium
 > Debezium is a set of distributed services to capture changes in your databases so that your applications can see those changes and respond to them.
 Debezium records all row-level changes within each database table in a change event stream, and applications simply read these streams to see the change events in the same order in which they occurred.